gajus/eslint-plugin-flowtype/README.md

           c: number,
           b: string,
         }

-// Message: Expected type annotations to be in ascending order. "b" should be before "c".
+// Message: Expected type annotations to be in ascending order. "b" must be before "c".

         type FooType = {